 - When did you have your heart bypass surgery?
 The underwriters will want to know when your bypass surgery was performed.
 If the surgery was performed recently, they may want to postpone any decision until a later date.

-- Do you have a history of heart attack and / or heart disease?
-Having a history of heart attack may also post concern to the insurance underwriters in their decision regarding coverage.
+- Do you have a history of heart attack and/or heart disease?
+Having a history of a heart attack may also post concern to the insurance underwriters in their decision regarding coverage.

 In addition to the questions that the underwriters will review, you will also likely be required to undergo a medical examination as a part of the insurance underwriting process.
-During the exam, you will meet with a paramedical professional – or paramed – and you will usually be asked more health related questions.
+During the exam, you will meet with a paramedical professional and you will usually be asked more health-related questions.
 You will also be asked to submit a blood and urine sample.

-Once all of your medical information has been collected, the life insurance underwriters will be able to review it, and from there, they can make a determination about your application, as well as about an appropriate premium rate.
+Once all of your medical information has been collected, the life insurance underwriters will be able to review it, and then make a decision on whether they’ll ensure you and what the premium will be.

 How Much Can Your Life Insurance Cost with Heart Bypass Surgery?